ReplyTechnologies/ReplyPDF/README.md

 Improve multiple template rendering process to be able to render different headers and footers for each template.

 Add functionality to render content of StackVertical onto a new page when it overflows.

+Implement functionality to use existing PDF documents as the base to render the template onto.
+As this functionality is not supported by PDFKit, the merge functionality may be delegated to [Hummus](https://www.npmjs.com/package/hummus) or [HummusRecipe](https://www.npmjs.com/package/hummus-recipe).

 #### New Components